Get to know Braden

 What does a typical morning at work look like for you?

 After arriving to the office, I start up my computer and dive right into my emails.
-Once I’ve caught up on anything urgent, I meet with the Director of Acquisitions to discuss any new developments from the previous day.
+Once I’ve caught up on anything urgent, I meet with my team to discuss any new developments from the previous day.
 We establish a checklist for the day and ensure that we are on schedule with any deliverables for acquisitions we have under contract.
-I then take some time to familiarize myself with nearby competitor communities, paying attention to sales pace (the average number of sales per month), pricing (how much each floor plan costs), development status (how many phases of development there are, when they opened and when the next phase is going to start), the number of homes left to sell in the community and the amenities the nearby communities offer.
+I then take some time to analyze new properties and familiarize myself with any nearby competitor communities, paying attention to sales pace (the average number of sales per month), pricing (how much each floor plan costs), development status (how many phases of development there are, when they opened and when the next phase is going to start), the number of homes left to sell in the community and the amenities the nearby communities offer.
 If there are any increases in sales pace or pricing, I take special note of this as it could have a positive or negative implication on the underwriting for a new community we are developing.

 Once I’ve done that, I’ll switch to creating or updating proformas for potential new land acquisitions.
 Proforma is just a fancy word for saying standardized excel tool.
 I’ll research and determine what we anticipate the revenue (sales price, lot premiums, option revenue) and costs (earthworks, landscaping, fencing, roads, community amenities, etc.) would be for a specific land purchase.
 The proforma ultimately shows the financial impact the new acquisition would have on the company if it’s purchased and developed.

-I’m taking a slurp of my second coffee and either continuing to work on the various land budgets or I’m touching base with external stakeholders on zoning, land use status or outstanding land permits for our next up and coming community.
+I’m taking a slurp of my second coffee and following up on communications with land sellers or I’m touching base with external stakeholders on zoning, land use status or outstanding land permits for our next up and coming community.

 What attracted you to Mattamy Homes?

-What does success look like as a Land Acquisition Manager?
+What does success look like as a Director of Land Acquisition?

-What is your favourite part of being a Land Acquisition Manager?
+What is your favourite part of being a Director of Land Acquisition?

 What has been your biggest lesson learned?